Word

 Save the document and start the macro for a test print.

-Tip: Do start the test printout with very few data sets, so that there are not too much misprints in the event of an error or mistake.
+Tip: Start the test printout with a small amount of data so that there are fewer misprints in case of an error.

 7